 In 1982, I was introduced to an antique cane rod and click-pawl reel.
 The engineering of this reel and simple concept of throwing a weighted line to get a super-light artificial fly out into the middle of a stream made its lasting impression.
 I suppose it’s my intrigue for activities and sports combining outdoor elements, strategy and a fair amount of physics that seemed to grip me.
 After quite a few years snow skiing, golfing, skeet shooting, yacht racing, and of course fly-fishing, I can now see how much physics plays a part in all of them.

 My experience with fly-fishing continued with discovering fisheries up and down the west coast, from California to Arctic Circle.
-In the early 1990s, I spent some time floating the Green and Teton rivers for Rainbows.
+In the early 1990s, I spent some time floating the Green and Teton river for Browns and Rainbows.
 In the mid 1990s, I was fortunate enough to fish Alaska, BC and NWT for Cutthroat, Rainbow and Lake Trout – the occasional Grayling was nice too.
 Moving to Hawaii in 2012 offered me a look at some sizable Bonefish and another amazing fishery.
 In 2014, I relocated to southern Florida and was knocked over by such an expansive fishery.
 Florida is truly the capital of sport fishing.
 Miles and miles of untapped fisheries are waiting for the next fly-fishing enthusiast…well, that and some really big fish.

 Capt JD, Editor